rjdudley/CodeLabs-IoTDev/Module2-IntroAzureIoT/README.md

 <a name="Ex1Task4"></a>
 #### Task 3 - Sending telemetry data to the Azure IoT hub ####

-Now that the device is configured, you'll see how to make an application read the values of the FEZ HAT sensors, and then send those values to an Azure IoT Hub.
+Now that the device is configured, you'll see how to make an application that simulates the sensors, and then sends those values to an Azure IoT Hub.

-This task uses an existing Universal application that simulates the sensor values so you can run it locally.
-Alternatively, you can switch the **UseMockedSensors** flag to **false** and deploy the app to your Raspberry Pi device and use the real FEZ HAT sensors.

 1. Open in Visual Studio the **IoTWorkshop.sln** solution located at **Source\Ex1\Begin** folder.